runekn/x4-reactive-docking/README.md

 ## Updates

+* 3.0.2: Disable reactive docking for capital ships defending station, so they don't take up every pier (I may enable it again if I remove the "Only one defend group" limit on stations).
+Fix auxiliary traders not continuing to search for trades after failing to do so in reactive mode.
+Exclude capital auxiliary traders from reactive mode.
 * 3.0.1: Fix 'Protect Station' order always causing ship to start docking
 * 3.0.0: Support for station defend subordinates.
 Support for auxiliary trade subordinates.
 Docking settings are now tied to the ship, rather than the pilot.
 Removed japanese translations, since they are outdated.
 * 2.3.3: Fix Reactive docking preventing Expanded Configuration Loader from working